isaacbernat/presentations/optimise/final.md

 ## Interlude: Profiling

-#### Maximum possible speedup
+#### Amdahl's law*
-- An optimisation may not speed up a program more than the time it takes.
+- The non-optimised part sets an upper bound on speedup.
-- E.g. A part taking 33% of time will at most make the code 1.5x faster.
+- Optimising code which takes 1/3 of time won't make the code faster than 1.5x.
-- Useful to choose where to focus on and if it's worth it.
+- Useful to choose where to focus on and the potential upside.

 #### github.com/vpelletier/pprofile